TrshPuppy/obsidian-notes/networking/ASN.md

----
-aliases: [ASN, Autonomous-System, Autonomous-System-Number]
----
 # Autonomous System Number
-- An #autonomous-system is a "set of routers under a single technical administration, using an interior gateway protocol and common metrics to route packets to other ASes."
+An autonomous system is a group of *IP prefixes* which are run by network operators who *maintain the same [routing](/networking/routing/routing-table.md) policy.* Each AS is assigned an *Autonomous System Number* by the IANA.
+This number is meant to identify a large network which *serves a set of subnets* (with the same IP prefixes).

-	- it is a "connected group of one or more #IP-prefixes run by one or more network operators which has a SINGLE and CLEARLY DEFINED #routing-policy"
-		- #routing-policy : how routing decisions are made
+It's a "connected group of one or more [IP](/networking/OSI/IP-addresses.md)s run by one or more network operators which have a SINGLE and CLEARLY DEFINED routing policy (which dictate how routing decisions are made).

-from #RFC-1930 :
+## #RFC-1930
 ```
 NET1 ......
 ASX  <--->  ASY  .......
 NET2